 Restricted race — Race limited to horses bred in a specific state or purchased at a specific sale.
 Louisiana-bred restricted races carry separate purses funded by wagering revenue — important to regional breeding industries and common at Fair Grounds and Evangeline Downs.

-From the rail — On claiming races and the class ladder: The claiming race system is the backbone of most racing cards at regional tracks like Fair Grounds and Evangeline Downs.
+Miles’s Take — claiming races and the class ladder: The claiming race system is the backbone of most racing cards at regional tracks like Fair Grounds and Evangeline Downs.
 As an owner, you’re constantly balancing where your horse fits — drop the price too low and you lose a horse you want to keep; pitch the price too high and you’re in a race you can’t win.
 The sweet spot is entering where your horse has a legitimate shot at the top three while not making the claiming price so attractive that someone takes it.
 It’s more strategic than it looks from the grandstand.

 Track and Race Condition Terms